smurfix/buildscad/README.md

 ## Approach

-This Python package interprets OpenSCAD code and builds a CadQuery workplane.
-The result can be used just like any other workplane.
+This Python package interprets OpenSCAD code and builds a build123d object.
+The result can be used just like any other 3d object.

 ### Functional replacements

-If a module cannot be implemented in CadQuery, e.g. because it uses ``hull``, often the most expedient fix is to write a replacement in Python.
+If a module cannot be implemented in build123d/OCC, most likely because it uses ``hull``, often the most expedient fix is to write a replacement in Python.

 To use this feature, simply add a function with the desired name to the environment you pass to ``process``, or pre-load a Python file.